OpenTimelineIO/raven/README.md

 See also: `serve.py` as an alternative to `emrun`, and as a reference for which HTTP headers are needed to host the WASM build.

+Note: The WASM build of raven is missing some features - see the Help Wanted section below.

 ## Troubleshooting

 If you have trouble building, these hints might help...